lucascarlosj/lucascarlosj/README.md

 ### About me
-I am currently a student and I dedicate myself more to mobile development 📱 (Flutter), I always like to learn new things about the world of development and technology as a whole!
+Student and currently working with Flutter mobile development 📱 (Flutter)!

 <p align="center">